KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_environment.rst

 :3: :guilabel:`Warn if cached data exceeds`.
 Add a maximal cache size that Kdenlive checks every two weeks.
 Kdenlive issues a warning message if the total cached data size exceeds this limit.
 If you need to purge the cache, use the :doc:`/tips_and_tricks/useful_info/manage_cached_data` feature.

+:4: :guilabel:`Show welcome screen at startup`.
+If checked, Kdenlive will show the :ref:`welcome screen <welcome_and_splash_screen>` on which you can select a project.
+When unchecked, Kdenlive will show the :ref:`splash screen <welcome_and_splash_screen>`.

-:4: :guilabel:`Check for updates`.
+:5: :guilabel:`Check for updates`.
 If checked, Kdenlive will show a pop-up window with a reminder if your version is older than six (6) months.

-:5: :guilabel:`Prevent sleep when playing and rendering`.
+:6: :guilabel:`Prevent sleep when playing and rendering`.
 If checked, Kdenlive disables the system's power management to avoid sleep mode and screen locking during playback and rendering.

-:6: Tabs for the different environment settings.
+:7: Tabs for the different environment settings.

 .. _configure_environment_mlt: